aws-samples/bedrock-litellm/docs/20-deploy/70-open-webui.md

 1. Add a CNAME record for `<open-webui-hostname>` (check prerequisities section) that points to the ALB host name, then access Open WebUI using `<open-webui-hostname>`.

-**NOTE:** ELB needs a minutes or so to complete the target registration; if the URL above did not work for you, wait for a few seconds for the registration to get completed.

-Edit `litellm/proxy_config.yaml`, update the IAM policy `litellm-bedrock-policy.json`, and enable access through the Bedrock console to add more Bedrock models on LiteLLM.
+1. Edit `litellm/proxy_config.yaml`, update the IAM policy `litellm-bedrock-policy.json`, and enable access through the Bedrock console to add more Bedrock models on LiteLLM.